 The advantages of renting vs. buying in NYC include option value and general flexibility, the possibility of lower monthly housing expenses and the flexibility to invest savings in the stock market instead of using it as a down payment.

 Should you rent or buy in NYC?
 Is it true that renting is cheaper than buying in NYC?
 How much are buyer closing costs in NYC?
-In this article, we comprehensively explain the pros and cons of buying vs. renting in NYC.
+Click on the sections below to learn more.

 Leverage Builds Wealth

 Buyer closing costs in NYC are high, but so are rental broker fees.
-Is it really a good idea to pay a 15% broker fee every year or two when you rent a new apartment because you feel that buyer closing costs are too high?
-Furthermore, are high buyer closing costs a valid excuse to say no to 4-6% annual long-term upside on a $1,000,000 condo in Lower Manhattan?
+Is it really a good idea to pay a 12% to 15% broker fee every few years when you rent a new apartment because you feel that buyer closing costs are too high?
+Furthermore, are high buyer closing costs a valid excuse to say no to 4% to 6% annual long-term upside on a $1,000,000 condo in Lower Manhattan?

 Reduce Your Closing Costs

-Furthermore, any cash flow savings you achieve by renting vs. buying are a rounding error compared to the upside you could have by borrowing 80% on a $1-2m condo in NYC and reaping a 4-6% annual return on your real estate investment.
+Furthermore, any cash flow savings you may achieve by renting vs. buying are a rounding error compared to the potential long-term upside on a $1m to 2m condo in NYC with 80% financing.

 Price Per Square Foot

 Overpaying for an apartment is the easiest way to ensure that you will make no money or even lose money when it comes time to sell.

 However, ‘overpaying’ doesn’t imply that engaging in a bidding war is a bad idea.
 There are many apartments which attract bidding wars that have solid fundamentals and long-term upside.
 This is partly the reason why these listings are prone to receiving multiple offers in the first place.